abraunegg/onedrive/docs/install.md

 ```
 Without performing this step, the compilation process will fail.

+> [!NOTE]
-**Note:** Depending on your DMD version, substitute `2.088.0` above with your DMD version that is installed.
+> Depending on your DMD version, substitute `2.088.0` above with your DMD version that is installed.

 ```text
 git clone https://github.com/abraunegg/onedrive.git